7 Stages of Dementia Before Death

 Dementia Stage 6: Severe Cognitive Decline

-Stage 6 of dementia involves significant cognitive decline, requiring a caregiver to assist with basic daily tasks such as eating, using the bathroom, and personal care.
+Stage 6 of dementia involves a significant cognitive decline, requiring a caregiver to assist with basic daily tasks such as eating, using the bathroom, and personal care.
 Seniors at this stage may struggle with sleep regulation, interacting with others, and behaving appropriately in public.

 As dementia symptoms become more complex in stage 6, you might question whether full-time care is needed.
 To stay prepared, keep track of symptoms, observe your loved one’s ability to handle daily activities (ADLs) and more complex tasks (IADLs), and consider care options like memory care or home care.